Positioned on Jamaica's famous Seven Mile Beach, Sensatori Resort Jamaica puts white sands and the Caribbean Sea in the palm of your hand.

 One of the highlights here is a Gourmet Inclusive dining scene, which lets you enjoy unlimited food and drink around the clock.
 There are also different room types, including swim-up rooms that feature over-the-water daybeds.

-Days here are made for R&R. You’ve got 4 pools to laze beside, and there’s a beachside palapa offering activities like yoga and tai chi.Read more ››
+Days here are made for R&R. You’ve got four pools to laze beside, and there’s a beachside palapa offering activities like yoga and tai chi.Read more ››

-You get a free upgrade to the Gourmet Honeymoon and Anniversary package when you have a marriage certificate that’s dated 60 days after the wedding or 30 days either side of the wedding or anniversary.
-The package includes 2 for 1 beachfront sky massages, a chilled bottle of sparkling wine delivered to your room on arrival, a 15% discount on spa services and a romantically decorated suite with rose petals, aromatherapy and candles.
+You get a free upgrade to the Gourmet Honeymoon and Anniversary package when you have a marriage certificate that’s dated 60 days after the wedding or 30 days either side of the anniversary on all bookings after November 2014.
+The package includes 2 for 1 beachfront sky massages, a chilled bottle of sparkling wine delivered to your room on arrival, a 15% discount on spa services and a romantically decorated suite with flower petals, aromatherapy and candles.
 Offer is available on stays of 10 nights or more and for guests staying in Deluxe Double room with sea view, Deluxe double room with sea view for adults or higher room categories.
 Offer is not available for bookings travelling in groups.